sshar278/ser594_23fc_project/project_proposal_revised.md

 Data Used:
 Demographics: Information on age, income, education, gender, and employment status.
 Data I plan to use for next milestone:
-Regional Data: State-level and urban/rural classifications to assess geographic voting trends.
+Regional Data: State-level and urban/rural classifications to assess voting trends.

 2. 1976-2020 Senate Elections